-There is only one FDA-approved targeted therapy for pancreatic adenocarcinoma, and it is not commonly used.
+There are several targeted therapies approved by the Food and Drug Administration for certain groups of pancreatic cancer patients, identified by testing.
 Other targeted therapies for pancreatic cancer are still being studied in the laboratory or in clinical trials.

-Every pancreatic tumor is different.
-The Pancreatic Cancer Action Network strongly recommends molecular profiling of your tumor to help determine the best treatment options.
+The Pancreatic Cancer Action Network strongly recommends all pancreatic cancer patients get genetic testing for inherited mutations as soon as possible after diagnosis and biomarker testing of their tumor tissue to help determine the best treatment options.

-Molecular profiling tells you about your tumor’s biology.
-This information can help your doctor find precision treatments for you.
-Treatments based on your tumor’s biology may increase their success.
+The information from these tests can help your doctor find treatments that may be best for you.
+This is called precision medicine.
 These may be standard treatments, clinical trials or off-label treatments.

 Off-label treatments are FDA-approved to treat another cancer, not pancreatic cancer.
-But, these treatments have shown some promise in pancreatic cancer.
+But, these treatments have shown promise in some pancreatic cancer patients or in patients with other cancer types whose tumors have the same mutations.
 A doctor can prescribe them when it makes sense for the patient.

 Learn About Precision Medicine Learn About Know Your Tumor